akshaya-git/Con2RDS4AWSNE/README.md

 10. **Build the enclave**
     Build the Docker image, build the enclave image file, build the enclave, start the Enclave and connect to the console.
-    **Note:** To run the enclave in production mode, remove the `--debug-mode --attach-console` parameter.
+    **Note:** To run the enclave in debug mode, add the `--debug-mode --attach-console` parameter to run-elcave command though that will bypass the KMS PCR has condition.

     ```
-    nitro-cli terminate-enclave --all # (This command will fail for the first run)
+    nitro-cli terminate-enclave --all # (This command will fail for the first run as teh enclave does not exist)
     docker rmi vsock-sample-server:latest
     rm vsock_sample_server.eif
     docker build -t vsock-sample-server -f Dockerfile.server .